 - 8 x pairs of socks – for exercise and casual wear

-- 1 x bandana – if you are anything like Ollie then you will most likely have a waterfall running down your head the second you start to exercise
+- 1 x bandana – if you are anything like Ollie then you will most likely have a waterfall streaming down your head the second that you start to exercise

 - 3 x pairs of shoes – one pair of trainers to cruise around, one pair of reliable Salomon’s for hiking and exercising, and one pair of comfy slops

-- 1 x light jacket – which can double up as a windbreaker as well as a semi-formal warmer top
+- 1 x light jacket – which can double up as a windbreaker as well as a casual warmer top

 - 1 x jersey/pullover – much needed to warm up after a surf or to lounge around the home